JoGHu/SDR/README.md

 - y - response vector
 - h - number of slices
 - r - number of dimensions to return
-- ytpye - denotes whether response is continuous or categorical takes values of "cont" or "cat"
+- ytype - denotes whether response is continuous or categorical takes values of "cont" or "cat"

 *Output*